 A look at this area of the downtown and what is here

 This same developer went on to build around the corner.
-They have done better then this first building.
-The units offer more luxury then what you get in other neighborhoods but you still have the location to contend with.
+They have done better than this first building.
+The units offer more luxury than what you get in other neighborhoods, but you still have the location to contend with.

 Case study of The Papaya Plus Building

 One building that is tucked into this area is the Papaya Plus or Papaya 15 Building.
 It has good design, a calm garden courtyard and rooftop pool.
 While you don’t have much of a view, you are close to 5th Avenue and on the north side of our map.
 This building has pretty much been a success when you look at rental return.
 One tip for you is to look on Airbnb.
 Look at how full the calendars are rented for and the asking prices over a year period to get a full understanding of rental potential.

 This building gets good comments and reviews.
 Of course this building sold when it was built but it is a look at what is possible in the area.

 Are you looking at Playa Del Carmen real estate?
 Follow along!